r4d6/Citadel-Wiki/citadel-wiki/main/guides/guide_cloning.md

 - **Are they a husk?** If their corpse is particularly grey and groaty, they may have been husked.
 Unless your cloner is upgraded, you may need to surgically remove the brain and scan that.
 If that doesn't work, you may well have a victim of a [changeling]() and there's nothing you can do.

 - **Are they headless or without a brain?** See if you can get a blood sample if you don't already have one.
-If so, get the blood and body to botany - [it's their problem now]().
+If so, get the blood and body to botany - [it's their problem now](/citadel-wiki/main/roles/service/botanist.md).
 Otherwise, they're staying six feet under.

-- **Do you know exactly how they were killed?** Although it's impossible to be certain unless you were a witness (or even their murderer), if you know they were husked by a changeling, sharded by a [blood cultist](), or took their own life, they aren't coming back.
+- **Do you know exactly how they were killed?** Although it's impossible to be certain unless you were a witness (or even their murderer), if you know they were husked by a changeling, sharded by a [blood cultist](/citadel-wiki/main/roles/antagonist), or took their own life, they aren't coming back.

 - **Have you tried more than once?** Ghosts aren't always aware of what's going on with their old body right away.
-Some may need time to make their way back to it...
+Some may need time to make their way back to it.

-Beyond that, there's also what each specific error code means:
+Beyond that there's also what each specific error code means, past the blatantly obvious ones:

 - **Initialisation failure:** They ain't dead yet, or their ghost is trapped somewhere.

+- **Mental interface failure** A fairly common one, it just means their ghost isn't nearby.
+Sometimes all it takes is a few more tries, but if that doesn't work you can assume the worst.

+- **Unable to locate valid genetic data:** You can't clone non-humanoids - talk to mining about getting a Lazarus Injector instead.

+- **Subject no longer contains the fundamental materials required to create a living clone:** You've got a husk or someone that's otherwise taken too much damage and your cloner isn't upgraded enough to compensate.
+Remove their brain and scan that.

+- **Subject's brain is not responding to scanning stimuli.** Either they committed suicide or [made a deal with the devil](/citadel-wiki/main/roles/antagonist).
+They're gone, Jim.

 -people not coming out of unupgraded cloners right